oskarth/praxis/README.md

 *November 10, 2015.
 Word search in Clojure.
 Started yesterday, took ~5h in two tries.
 Fun!
 Not mastered, and maybe not optimal strategy, but pretty satisfied with it.*

+*November 11, 2015.
+Short print multiplication table.
+5-10m, forgot about print fn again, so will do again in some time.*